Chapter 1:

 "Get ready for today's hottest hits.
 It's 96.5 now at 10.
 Morning to night 24/7."

 The music begins to play.
-Loud repetitive noise with a monotonous melody.
-Different songs from a few artists.
-Although it feels as if it's one person from an album.
+It sounds like loud repetitive noise with a monotonous melody.
+The playlist consists of different songs but cycle the same group of people.
+Although it feels as if it's one artist from an album.

-I situate myself in a red barstool seat.
-I see mom open ten new tabs of a variety of online shopping stores.
+I sit in a red barstool seat.
+I see mom open ten new tabs of a variety of online shopping websites.
 Lately the annoying dj is my only company.

 "Hi, does anyone work here."